Skip to content

 • Process heavy work asynchronously (e.g. queue it) rather than blocking the response.

-• Log failures for debugging — check the Webhook Delivery section in Integrations for delivery history.
+• Log failures for debugging — check the Webhook Delivery section in the portal for delivery history.

 During development, return a 200 immediately and log the payload.
 Once your logic is stable, add signature verification and error handling.